Pooja201001/Repo1234/README.md

         <h2>About Me</h2>
         <p>Hello!
 I'm Pooja Singh, currently pursuing an MSc in Economics with a specialization in Data Analytics at Symbiosis School of Economics, Pune.
 I am passionate about leveraging data to drive meaningful insights and solutions.
 My academic journey began with a BSc in Economics, where I developed a strong foundation in economic theories and data analysis.</p>
         <p>I have gained practical experience through internships at Cybrom Technology Pvt.
 Ltd. and JS Baghel & Co., where I honed my skills in data cleaning, analysis, and visualization.
 My projects have included comprehensive analyses of carbon emissions and market trends, providing valuable insights for environmental and business decision-making.</p>
-        <p>In addition to my technical skills in SQL, Python, R and data visualization tools like PowerBI and Tableau, I am committed to continuous learning and professional growth.
+        <p>In addition to my technical skills in SQL, Python, R, and data visualization tools like PowerBI and Tableau, I am committed to continuous learning and professional growth.
 Feel free to connect with me via email or LinkedIn to explore opportunities or discuss data-driven solutions!</p>
     </section>

     <!-- Resume Section -->